-Here a short list of places of the Italian Ligurian Riviera, starting from the closest, that you could visit once you finish to explore the whole Tuscany.
+Here is a short list of places on the Italian Ligurian Riviera, starting from the closest, that you could visit once you finish exploring the whole of Tuscany.

 Cinque Terre and the other northern neighbors of Tuscany